Chances are you need to use your Toro snowblower on a cold wintery day to keep up with the snow falling on your driveway

 5. Bad Spark Plug or Loose Connection

 Another reason your snowblower won’t start may be due to a bad spark plug connection.
 You can have a bad connection when the spark plug is excessively dirty or damaged.

 - Remove your spark plug and inspect it for signs of carbon buildup or cracked porcelain insulators.

 - Replace with a new spark plug if the plug is too dirty to clean with a wire brush or the porcelain insulator is cracked.

-- Make sure to gap them according to manufacturer’s specifications.
+- Make sure to gap them according to the manufacturer’s specifications.
 It is always a good idea to check the gap even if you purchased the spark plug pre-gapped.

 6. Blockage in the Fuel Line

 Old fuel and dirt can leave behind deposits that clog the fuel lines restricting fuel flow.
 Without sufficient fuel, your Toro snowblower will not start and run.

 - Check for blockages by clamping a fuel line to stop fuel flow.
 Remove one end of the line from your snowblower and place it in a container placed lower than the fuel tank.
 Remove the clamp and check for fuel flow.

 - If you find your fuel line is clogged, remove the other side of the line so the line is off your snowblower.
 Don’t forget to prevent fuel from leaking on your floor by using clamps or the fuel shut-off valve to turn off the fuel.
 Some snowblowers will have a fuel shut-off valve.